-4.10.a.
-Assignment of rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, and meaningful assessment with constructive feedback.
-(Core)
+- 4.10.a.
+Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.

-4.10.b.
-Clinical experiences should be structured to facilitate learning in a manner that allows the residents to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core) - 4.10.b.
+Clinical experiences should be structured to facilitate learning in a manner that allows residents to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.

-4.11.
-Curriculum Organization and Resident Experiences - Didactic and Clinical Experiences
+(Core) - 4.11.
+Didactic and Clinical Experiences